Attempto/ACE-in-GF/tests/README.md

 =====

 Each subdirectory stands for a test, i.e. contains the test input (sentences) and test output.
+The main tests are listed below.

 ### ace

-Full ACE.
+_Full ACE_

 Since there is no generator, we use the APE regression test set.
 We take all the snippets that APE parsed correctly into a non-empty DRS.